© 2020 Baptist Health. All Rights Reserved.

 Health libraryBack to health library

 When a heart attack happens, there's no time to spare.
 Knowledge and planning can help you act fast.Questions

 1. What causes a heart attack?

 Heart attack occurs when an artery in the heart becomes blocked, stopping blood flow to a section of heart muscle.
-This happens most often because of artery disease, a slow and steady accumulation of fats and other substances on the inside of artery walls.
+This happens most often because of artery disease, a slow and steady accumulation of plaque on the inside of artery walls.

 2. What are the warning signs of a heart attack?